944750720/Search_similar_context_by_Opensearch_and_Langchian/README.md

 This script will load all text files from the `similarity_test_data_set` directory, split each file into chunks of 1000 characters, and process each chunk with OpenAI's GPT model in Docker container.
 The processed data will be stored in the `/usr/share/opensearch/data/` directory. (in Docker)

 In this project, I asked GPT to find out top 3 documents with highest similarity score.

+## Workflow
+I've set up a GitHub Actions workflow to automate the process of pushing this Docker image to Docker Hub.
+The workflow is triggered whenever code is pushed to the repository.
+It builds the Docker image and pushes it to Docker Hub.
+The workflow configuration can be found in the `.github/workflows` directory, or accessed directly [here](https://github.com/944750720/Search_similar_context_by_Opensearch_and_Langchian/actions).